 If you’ve made it to this article, you are probably asking, “Can I be a teen surrogate?”
 Maybe you know someone who’s been a surrogate before, or maybe you’ve heard about this journey through a viral story or report.
 Either way, you’ve decided that this is a path you want to pursue.

-We admire your dedication to your dreams and the research necessary to get there.
-But, before you start contacting surrogacy professionals about becoming a teen surrogate, there are some important things you should know.
+We admire your dedication to your dreams and the research necessary to get there, but there are some important things you should know.
 We’ve laid them out for you in the article below.

 Is Teen Surrogacy Possible?